Cellphone alerts helped Tennessee couple escape to basement - WHIZ News

 “I’m sure the stress didn’t help her,” Cooler said.
 “She’s 86 and lost everything.”

-Dyer and his neighbors spent Tuesday picking through shattered glass, busted walls and drenched belongings trying to salvage anything possible.
+Dyer and his neighbors spent Tuesday picking through shattered glass, busted walls and drenched belongings for anything to salvage.

-After surveying the damage on Tuesday, Tennessee Gov. Bill Lee marveled at people’s resilience.
+After surveying the damage Tuesday, Tennessee Gov. Bill Lee marveled at people’s resilience.

 “In the worst of circumstances, the best of people comes out, and that’s what we’re seeing,” he said.